Bachelor of Arts (BA) Requirements

 - SOC:4990 - Directed Individual Study

 Students are required to incorporate lower-level courses and upper-level courses (numbered SOC:3000 or higher) to get a good understanding of topics within the major.
-Two of the upper-level electives must be taken in conjunction with or after capstone.
+Two sociology electives, must be taken after (and not concurrent with) the completion of SOC:2130 Sociological Theory and SOC:2170 Research Methods.

 Starting in Fall 2017, new majors will be required to earn 36 semester hours, including 7 electives in the major.